 If you are planning a trip to Tanzania – either for a Holiday, Adventure, Mission Trip, Business Trip, and for many other reasons – be sure to visit a Travel Vaccination Clinic at least 4 to 6 weeks prior to your departure.
 There are certain vaccines that require a series of shots – therefore it is in your best interest to ensure that you have the adequate time to complete the series of such vaccines and to ensure that you get the proper immunity for the trip.

-Most common vaccinations that are recommended for your trip are as follows:
+Most common vaccinations that are recommended for your trip:

 - Hepatitis A